PNG's Sanaria Butler & Katherine Page push each other to get better - Port Arthur News

 PNG’s Sanaria Butler & Katherine Page push each other to get better

-PORT NECHES — Katherine Page and Sanaria Butler have the Port Neches-Groves’ cross country team in good position as the Indians reach the final leg of their season.
+PORT NECHES — Katherine Page and Sanaria Butler have the Port Neches-Groves cross country team in good position as the Indians reach the final leg of their season.

-PNG Head Coach Josh Tanner said his team is where they want to be.
+Head Coach Josh Tanner said his team is where it needs to be.

 “Last year at this time, Barbers Hill was in the lead on the girls side,” Tanner said.
 “On the girls’ side, we are stacking up to be district champions.
 That is what we are shooting for.
 With two meets left, we have been in the top-3 finishers in every meet we have been in.
 That is with Houston schools and everyone.
 We have led Nederland and Barbers Hill in every single meet.
 We tied Nederland in one.”